 Note: The artistic rendering featured above shows a draft concept for the exterior of the new Yosemite Valley Welcome Center, not a final design.

-Today, if you arrive in Yosemite Valley and decide to head to the visitor center in Yosemite Village, you’ll encounter a less-than-ideal situation: a confusing half-mile walk from the nearest parking area, a small space often packed with people waiting to talk to rangers, and few resources available outside of business hours.
+If you visited Yosemite Valley in recent years and went to the visitor center in Yosemite Village, you probably encountered a less-than-ideal situation: a confusing half-mile walk from the nearest parking area, a small space often packed with people waiting to talk to rangers, and few resources available outside of business hours.

 The new Yosemite Valley Welcome Center will vastly improve that arrival experience.
 To create the welcome center, the park is remodeling a 3,000-square-foot building at the southern end of the village into a spacious, versatile visitor hub just a short stroll from accessible parking.